UKHO/tfmodule-azure-elastic-eventhub-logging/README.md

 ## Usage
-Create a new file in your terrafrom repository with naming matching `<service>-api-logging.tf` This allows multiple sercices within your IaC to use the module from your repository as required.
+Create a new file in your terraform repository with naming matching `<service>-api-logging.tf` This allows multiple services within your IaC to use the module from your repository as required.

 ```
 module "logging" {